33 Thomas Street: Architecture

+The Long Lines Building was designed by architect John Carl Warnecke in the Brutalist style and completed in 1974.
+Its style has been praised, with The New York Times saying it is a rare building of its type in Manhattan that "makes sense architecturally" and that it "blends into its surroundings more gracefully" than any other skyscraper nearby.

+Facade

-The exterior walls have no windows (other than the entrance) and are made from precast concrete panels clad with flame-treated textured Swedish granite faces.
+The exterior walls have no windows (except for the glass in the entrance) and are made from precast concrete panels clad with flame-treated textured Swedish granite faces.
 There are six large protrusions from the rectangular base which house air ducts, stairs and elevators.
 There is a series of large, protruding ventilation openings on the 10th and 29th floors.
 William H. Whyte claimed that it features the tallest blank wall in the world.

+Features

+As it was built to house telephone switching equipment, the average floor height is 18 ft, considerably taller than in an average high-rise.
+The floors are also unusually strong, designed to carry live loads of 200 to 300 lbf/ft2.
 It is often described as one of the most secure buildings in America, and was designed to be self-sufficient with its own gas and water supplies along with generation capabilities and protected from nuclear fallout for up to two weeks after a nuclear blast.
-Its style has been generally praised, with The New York Times saying it is a rare building of its type in Manhattan that "makes sense architecturally" and that it "blends into its surroundings more gracefully" than any other skyscraper nearby.

-Use
+Usage

-The building is a telephone exchange or wire center building which contained three major 4ESS switches used for interexchange (long distance) telephony, two owned by AT&T and one formerly owned by Verizon (decommissioned in 2009).
+The building is a telephone exchange or wire center building which contained three major 4ESS switches used for interexchange (long distance) telephony, two owned by AT&T Corp. and one formerly owned by Verizon (decommissioned in 2009).
 It also contains a number of other switches used for competitive local exchange carrier services, but is not used for incumbent local exchange carrier services, and is not a central office.
 The CLLI code for this facility is NYCMNYBW.

-33 Thomas was described as the likely location of a NSA mass surveillance hub codenamed TITANPOINTE, in an investigation by The Intercept, and in a documentary short film by Henrik Moltke and Laura Poitras titled Project X, both drawing on the surveillance disclosures of Edward Snowden.
+33 Thomas may be a mass surveillance hub operated by the National Security Agency, codenamed TITANPOINTE.
+An investigation by The Intercept and the documentary short film Project X by Henrik Moltke and Laura Poitras both identified TITANPOINTE by drawing on the surveillance disclosures of Edward Snowden.
 The investigation ties the facility to a nearby Federal Bureau of Investigation building, and its rooftop equipment to NSA's SKIDROWE satellite intelligence system.